Blog

 But you should bear in mind that data masking alone won’t be enough to comply fully with GDPR.
 You should also have measures in place to understand how you’re getting consent for data collection, and what you’re using that data for.

-What are the limitations of data masking?
+What are the challenges of data masking?

 As with everything, there are a few limitations that come with data masking, including:

-1. Implementation can be a challenge: Time-poor security professionals who are juggling lots of tasks may not implement data masking effectively, leaving it vulnerable to bad actors who can reverse engineer the data to expose the original source.
+Time-poor security professionals who are juggling lots of tasks may not implement data masking effectively, leaving it vulnerable to bad actors who can reverse engineer the data to expose the original source.

-1. Integration with employees’ work: Disrupting your employees isn’t ideal, and the time it takes to introduce this into the business can be difficult.
+Disrupting your employees isn’t ideal, and the time it takes to introduce this into the business can be difficult.
 You might also have to supply additional resources to ensure that business as usual can still continue.

-1. Balancing security and efficiency: Too much masking can mean the data you do have becomes unusable.
+Too much masking can mean the data you do have becomes unusable.
 You’ll need to find a balance between having enough security in place that the data is of no use to bad actors, but still usable for your team.

-1. Data leakage is still a risk: Data masking is a very effective security tool but it doesn’t entirely get rid of all your problems.
+Data masking is a very effective security tool but it doesn’t entirely get rid of all your problems.
 As cyberattacks become ever more sophisticated, data leakage of masked data could prove difficult for your business, especially if the hackers know how to unscramble your data.
 However, masked data will always be more secure than unmasked data.

-How Metomic can help you
+How can Metomic help you?

 Your data security posture should be comprehensive, and take into account all of the places your sensitive data could be stored, including your SaaS apps.